Short film ‘Ocean Boulevard’ sheds light on addiction in Horry County

 “The opioid issue is a national problem, it’s not just localized here, we certainly have our share of it, the city is brainstorming ways we can solve that problem here and perhaps some of those solutions will trickle to the rest of the country,” said city spokesperson, Mark Kruea.

-The film is having a screening at the Marina Inn in Grand Dunes at 8 p.m. and it’s open to the public.
+The film is having a screening at the Marina Inn in Grand Dunes at 8 p.m. on Monday, December 9 and it’s open to the public.
+Visit the film’s website here for more.